-January 2011 seemed quite promising, however as soon as the year began (and due to a former member vendetta) the site goes offline for one week and we lost all the online data… So many thoughts.
-However, by using a daily backup before the crash, I registered a new domain name and purchased a dedicated server, this time instead of a virtual private server, and I restored the site using the backup.
+January 2011 seemed quite promising, however as soon as the year began (and due to a former crew member vendetta) the site goes offline for one week and we lost all the online data… So many thoughts.
+However, by using a daily backup before the crash, I registered a new domain name and purchased a Dedicated Server, this time instead of a Virtual Private Server, and I restored the site using the backup.
 Unavoidably, it made me spend some hours fixing URLs, MySQL entries, broken images, and much more, but once I got it fixed the site went online once again and we started to promote the new domain name.
 Since that also in January, we announced the signing of our first act, Unearthly, we have decided it was better to drop the “webzine” moniker and instead replace it by “Entertainment”, as it would help us to engage into any further fields without being tied up to one single concept.

-February 2011 sees a radio station lurking in the corner, as I engaged into another radio which ended up being a total waste of time, to then invite their current DJ’s to join in and build something worthy for them, something far more exposed and professional.
+February 2011 sees a radio station lurking in the corner, as I engaged into another radio which ended up being a total waste of time, to then invite their current DJ’s to join in and build something worthy of them, something far more exposed and professional.
 The process went slow, confusing, and with some confrontations in between, we have begun to add new DJ’s from other countries and some proved to be irresponsible while others are still with us until the present date.
-Only in late March 2011 we managed to get a proper and stable streaming line, time which we also took to invest a lot of money and effort to buy and build our own custom dedicated streaming, to then implement the proper software and a few other tweaks.
+Only in late March 2011, we managed to get a proper and stable streaming line, time which we also took to invest plenty of money and effort to purchase and build our own custom dedicated streaming, to then implement the proper software and a few other tweaks.

 And well, that is pretty much all I can say.
 Thank you all for contributing, helping and even suggesting – in one way or another – it helps us to keep up with the “world’s most advanced heavy metal news source online!”